Where’s My Refund?

 When Should You Be Concerned?

-Calling the IRS before the 21-day mark typically will not accelerate the process.
+Calling the IRS before the 21-day mark will not accelerate the process.

 Why Refunds Feel Smaller (or Larger) This Year